5 things you should know before installing smart switches

 Alexa, Google, Siri and more

 When choosing which smart switch you should go with, consider what the switches are compatible with.
-If the smart switches you choose can communicate with Amazon Alexa, Google Home, HomeKit or SmartThings, the possibilities for how you can control your lights or what you can do with them are virtually limitless.
+If the smart switches you choose can communicate with Amazon Alexa, Google Home ($129.00 at Walmart), HomeKit or SmartThings, the possibilities for how you can control your lights or what you can do with them are virtually limitless.

 You'll quickly find that being able to tell Google Home or Alexa to "Turn on the living room lights" is often faster and more convenient than reaching for your phone and fumbling through an app.
 You'll be able to integrate the lights into your morning routine or let you know when it's time to head to bed at night.
 And, one of our favorites is, "Hey Google, turn off all the lights." on our way out the door.